 What wine should you serve with cheese?
 This is a quintessentially French question, and one to which there is clearly no single answer, but a whole palette of occasionally subtle pairings.
 They obviously depend on the type of cheese.

 “I’ve brought out a Bordeaux grand cru to accompany my fantastic unpasteurised Camembert, I think you’ll enjoy it!”
 Like all caricatures, this image of France as the land of berets, baguettes, Camembert and red wine is firmly entrenched.
 However, wine enthusiasts are now all too well aware that these two national symbols (Camembert and red wine) really do not go together at all, as virtually all red wines have the same bitter, metallic taste with this cheese.

 This is a pity, as life was simpler back in the day – a good red wine with cheese was a sure-fire bet!
 Now things are more complicated and will require some thought!
 Lastly, a cheeseboard is a meal in itself and there is a major wine family for every family of cheeses.
 The combinations to consider (and the wines to serve with them) will be almost as varied as when serving a fish with cream sauce or roast beef with cep mushrooms.

 Let’s look at these pairings by cheese family.

 They do not have a rind, have not undergone any ripening at all and can be eaten immediately as a savoury cheese (sometimes with herbs or other condiments) or sweetened.
 Examples: fromage frais, curd cheese, fresh goat cheese, Mozzarella, Feta, etc.

 Let’s look at savoury versions to pair with wine.
-Serve with very dry whites which are not too lively and relatively simple: white Burgundy, Burgundy aligoté, Savoy wine with a Jacquère grape variety (Chignin, Apremont, Les Abymes, Montmélian, Cruet), and Petit-Chablis.
+Serve with very dry whites which are not too lively and relatively simple: white Burgundy, Burgundy aligoté, Savoie wine with a Jacquère grape variety (Chignin, Apremont, Les Abymes, Montmélian, Cruet), and Petit-Chablis.

 Soft cheeses with a bloomy rind